kseekins/kseekins.github.io/essays/AnatomyOfaSoftware.md

 ## What I had Imagined

 This webpage "Shops Near Campus" looks simple enough.
 It resembles a Post-it notes stuck on a board.
-Prior to learning Software engineering, I would have imagined a single file of codes behind this page.
+Prior to learning Software engineering, I would have imagined a single page of codes behind this page.

 <img width="700px" height ="400px" class="rounded float-start pe-4" src="./ListShops.jpg">

-## What is Real?
+## So Many Directories and Subdirectories

-Having firsthand experience with a UI framework teaches us about professional-looking websites.
-That image of the Hawaii Travel Website is as reliable as a hand-scribbled note saying, "Heather is Covid Negative.
-She's clear to skip Quarantine.
-Thanks, Dr. Jones."
-Anyone can produce either.
-Before learning UI frameworks, I knew "theoretically" that anyone could write a nice webpage.
-But on an emotional level, I still trusted clean, sleek-looking websites.
-I would screenshot confirmation pages for records.
-I advised people to do the same before.
-Now I am not so sure.
+My assumption was correct to an extent- ListShops.jsx, shown just below the webpage does code for the page.
+However this file alone is not enough.

 ## I Feel Old